 With diabetes cases on the rise,

-Although people of color account for the higher rates of both diagnosed and undiagnosed diabetes, there are inequalities in the care they receive and access to the healthcare system.
+Although People of Color experience higher rates of both diagnosed and undiagnosed diabetes, there are inequalities in the care they receive and access to the healthcare system.

-And while healthcare is a complex system with many problems that need fixing, there’s a need to focus on the connection between race and diabetes health outcomes for minorities.
+And while healthcare is a complex system with many problems that need fixing, there’s a need to focus on the connection between racism and diabetes health outcomes for marginalized communities.

-Type 1 and type 2 diabetes both have genetic ties.
+Both type 1 and type 2 diabetes have genetic ties.
 While genetic markers can predict susceptibility for some people with type 1 diabetes, a person with a relative who has type 2 diabetes is likely to be at increased risk for developing it.

 Geography, which often influences the factors above, can also influence diabetes risk.